RADSeg: Unleashing Parameter and Compute Efficient Zero-Shot Open-Vocabulary Segmentation Using Agglomerative Models: Additional 3D Evaluation Details

 \textbf{Datasets.} Following prior works \cite{gu2024conceptgraphs, alama2025rayfronts, conceptfusion, werby2024hovsg} for our 3D OVSS evaluation, we choose the scenes, \texttt{office[0-4]}, \texttt{room[0-2]} from Replica and \texttt{scene[0011,0050,0231,0378,0518]} from ScanNet.
 Additionally, to assess performance on a cleaner real-world dataset, we evaluate on ScanNet++ and select nine diverse scenes.
 The selected scenes are \texttt{scene[00777c41d4, bcd2436daf, a5114ca13d, 2b1dc6d6a5, d551dac194, f9f95681fd, ea42cd27e6, 20ff72df6e, bf6e439e38]}.
 We use all 101 classes from Replica, the standard ScanNet-to-NYU40 label mapping provided with the dataset itself for ScanNet, and the top 100 classes from ScanNet++ as defined in its official semantic segmentation benchmark.
 In ScanNet, we assign three of the forty classes (‘otherprop,’ ‘otherstructure,’ and ‘otherfurniture’) as ignore classes due to their ambiguity.

 \textbf{Implementation details.} For all the datasets, we resize each image by setting the shorter side to 640 and keeping the original aspect ratio.
 A frame skip of 10 and 5cm voxels are used for constructing the 3D map.
 We use external ground-truth voxels for Replica (following \cite{alama2025rayfronts}, we use those provided by HOV-SG) and for ScanNet++.
 For ScanNet, however, we derive the ground truth by lifting the 2D semantic segmentation annotations into 3D.
+During evaluation, we perform k-NN matching (k = 5) in accordance with the HOV-SG \cite{werby2024hovsg} protocol, assigning each ground-truth voxel the majority label of its nearest neighbors.